-Note: Any garment worn under the blouse/shirt for extra warmth must not be visible (V-neck)
+Note: Any garment worn under the blouse/shirt for extra warmth must not be visible (V-neck).
+Sleeveless jersey (vest) are no longer a uniform range.

 Physical Education Uniform

 Required for all classes Years 9-11 in the Health & Physical Education Learning Area.